-If you don’t have a patio, there’s no need to spend a lot of money to have one installed.
+If you do not have a patio, there is no need to spend a lot of money to have one installed.
 You can cut labor costs and do it yourself!
-You don’t need much skill, experience, or money to install a backyard paver patio.
+You do not need much skill, experience, or money to install a backyard paver patio.
 Just follow these simple steps.

 Plan Your Patio